chetan200247/Music_store_analysis/README.md

 # Music_store_analysis
-This data projects aims to provide insights into the sales performance.
+This data project aims to provide insights into the sales performance.
 By analyzing the various aspects of sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.

 ### Data Source